rschmehl/awesco.eu/content/authors/jeroen-hol/_index.md

 # (2) Research interests, achievements, and personal interests (mainly for researchers)
 ---

-Jeroen Hol was Senior Research Engineer at Xsens Technologies BV and Principle Investigator for the company within AWESCO.
+Jeroen Hol was Senior Research Engineer at Xsens Technologies BV and Principle Investigator for the company within the AWESCO network.
 Since November 2017 he is working as Senior Sensor Fusion Engineer for [DAQRI Holographics GmbH & Co.KG](https://www.daqri.com/) in Vienna.